LAST UPDATED: August 21, 2023

 Getting To and From Your Destination

-If you’re taking your car down for the winter, you’ll also need to become familiar with certain customs, immigration and insurance requirements to avoid issues at the border and while you’re in the United States.
+If you’re driving down for the winter, you’ll also need to become familiar with certain customs, immigration and insurance requirements to avoid issues at the border and while you’re in the United States.

 The sooner you plan these dates and book your flights the better, especially if you want to use points.
 You can find tips on how to save on airfare here.